NASG

 Layout Photos

 Vic Cherven, Jr. shares with us a collection of layout update photos he took in December.
-Since 2021 he has been working on extending the second deck of his layout, adding an additional 140' of track to the layout (updated in the page's stastistics about the layout).
+Since 2021 he has been working on extending the second deck of his layout, adding an additional 140' of track to the layout (updated in the page's statistics about the layout).
 The upper deck now has three staging yards.
 Vic states that he hopes to complete all of the track work by the end of this year.
 He estimates that it will take about 20 minutes for a train to navigate its way around the entire layout.

 Fred Schlegel shared a couple of photos that show an overall view of a portion of his double-deck layout.